ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 | 258, 682      | 450, 720      |
 | 1049, 682     | 830, 720        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by warping a test image that has straight line (`./test_images/straight_lines1.jpg`) to verify that the lines appear parallel in the warped image.

 <img src="./output_images/warping.png" width="600" alt="Combined Image" />

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I fit my lane lines with a 2nd order polynomial.
 This devides into two cases.
-The first case is when there is not approximation for the lane lines that is in the function `slidingWindow()` in the cell 10, 11.
+The first case is when there is no approximation for the lane lines that is in the function `slidingWindow()` in the cell 10, 11.
 This function, takes a binary image, and does the following steps:

 - Caluclates the histogram of the bottom half of the image and detects two peaks associating with the approximate lines at the bottom of the image.

 - Then a sliding window starts from the detected locations and finds the indices of the hot pixels and slides to the top of the image.

-- Finally, a second order pollynomial is fit to the points found for the lines.
+- Finally, a second order polynomial is fit to the points found for the lines.

 Here is the visualization of the sliding window method to find and fit to lines:

 <img src="./output_images/window.png" width="450" alt="Combined Image" />

 In case there is a fit from the previous frame.
-The other function that is 'laneWithwindow()' is used to find and fit to the lines and can be found in cell 13.
+The other function that is `laneWithwindow()` is used to find and fit to the lines and can be found in cell 13.
 In this function the windows to search for the lines is approximated to be around the previous line.
-Therefore, the hot points in the windows are found and a second order polynomials is fit to them.
+The hot points in the windows are found and a second order polynomials is fit to them.
 Here is a result of this function:

 <img src="./output_images/previousFit.png" width="450" alt="Combined Image" />